 So in Stocks' case, 20.

+And then one last button suspender approach to make sure we're not doing more work than we need to.
 We'll go ahead and check to make sure our index falls below that max Stocks list size.

 So let's look at that insertRemoveTableRows.

 So the first thing we're going to do is calculate the row change and then we're going to check the stock row delta.
 So if it's greater than 0, we know we're inserting, if it's less than 0, then we know that we're going to remove.
 And the important thing here, I mean you can try to be a little bit more clever if you would like and do smart updating based on how much the list has actually changed.
 But we found, for performance reasons, just doing a simple insert at index 0 or removing, starting at index 0, seems to serve us pretty well.